braek/braek.github.io/_drafts/lego-power-functions-trains-raspberry-pi.md

 cd /var/www/html
 ```

-Clone the Flask project inside this directory using the following command:
+Clone the Flask project (or your own fork) inside this directory using the following command:

 ```
 sudo git clone https://github.com/braek/legoirblaster.git